 You can expect to:

-- Develop good habits
+- Develop good habits.

-- Refine your interpersonal skills
+- Refine your interpersonal and technical skills.

-- Approach your career realistically
+- Approach your career realistically.

-- Perhaps, reconsider your career choice
+- Perhaps reconsider your career choice.

-- Live and work in New York City
+- Live and work in New York City.

 Harold and Mimi Steinberg Drama Studio, seating 70, is a “black box” space which serves as a performance studio for 3rd year drama productions.
 Technical support is provided on a smaller scale.

-A Brief Description of the Internships:
+A Brief Description of the Apprenticeships:

 Wig & Makeup (2)

-- Scene Painting (2)
+Scene Painting (2)

-- Stage Management (9)
+Stage Management (9)

 Technical Direction (1)

-- Drama Division (1)
+Drama Division (1)

-- Orchestra Management (1)
+Orchestra Management (1)

-- Vocal Arts (1)
+Vocal Arts (1)

-- A $15.00 non-refundable application fee (check or money order made payable to The Juilliard School).
+- A $15 non-refundable application fee (check or money order made payable to The Juilliard School).

-- A current resume including educational experience plus an ID snapshot or photo.
+- A current resume including educational experience.

 Applications are accepted throughout the year.